-This foundational online course provides 16+ hours of an advanced anatomy learning completed by a 300+ question exam.
-Practitioners will receive a solid introduction to botulinum toxin type A (aka Botox/Dysport/Xeomin) and what is needed to examine a patient and arrive at a differential diagnosis.
-Course also reviews the business of botulinum toxins, an extensive review of head and neck anatomy, including an online e-Cadaver and e-Skull laboratory, its relevancy to the administration and pharmacology of botulinum toxin type A and to other aesthetic and non-aesthetic therapies and procedures, proper photography, record keeping and office integration.
-An online workbook (PDF) is provided.
+This foundational online Botox course provides 16+ hours of an advanced anatomy learning completed by a 300+ question exam.
+Practitioners will receive a solid introduction to botulinum toxin type A (aka Botox®/Dysport®/Xeomin®) and dermal fillers, and understand what is needed to examine a patient and arrive at a differential diagnosis.
+The Level 1 online Botox course also reviews the business of botulinum toxin and provides an extensive review of head and neck anatomy – including an online e-Cadaver and e-Skull laboratory, its relevancy to the administration and pharmacology of botulinum toxin type A and to other aesthetic and non-aesthetic therapies and procedures, proper photography, record keeping and office integration.
+An online syllabus (PDF) is provided.

-- Format: Online self-directed course with an exam.
+- Format: Online self-directed course with an exam (16+ hours).
 Users will have access to the material for one year upon registration.
-The course is 16+ hours long.

 - CE: 16 credits (AGD PACE, ADA CERP & ADA+C approved – details for Alberta dentists)